 - Slice them as thin as possible.

-- Place apples and sugar into crockpot.
+- Place apples, sugar, and any desired spices into a crockpot.

 - Using a whisk, thoroughly mix apples until they become smooth.
 Or use a blender if apples were not sliced thinly enough.